 Detailed borehole logs, in accordance with AS 1726 section 6.2, are included in Appendix A.

-In essence; the sub-surface profile consists of Silty Clays (CH) with trace of gravel, cobble and boulder through to an approximate depth of 0.3m, whereupon ASCT experienced auger refusal.
+In essence; the sub-surface profile consists of Silty Clays (CH) with trace of gravel, cobble and boulder through to the target investigation depth.